Anticipation Over Reaction: A Forecast-Based Pilot in Lebanon led by the Lebanese Red Cross

 Project description

 Lebanon is exposed to numerous natural and man-made hazards resulting in devastating effects impacting the Lebanese population.
-As such, the availability of effective disaster risk reduction measures is crucial to ensure proper planning followed by the implementation of effective early action and response measures to minimize losses and damages.
+As such, the availability of effective disaster risk reduction measures is crucial to ensure proper planning followed by the implementation of effective Early Action and response measures to minimize losses and damages.

-Outcomes (outputs) and lessons learned
+Outcomes, outputs and lessons learned

 • A Forecast-based Financing plan in Lebanon has been developed with relevant national and international stakeholders.